lucylow/Covid_Control/README.md

 ## Technical Predictive Machine Learning Architecture

-Based on knowledge of the populations and the epidemic, and the data so far about its progress in different populations and efforts to contain it, Covid Control can estimate how the disease will progress in the future.
+Based on knowledge of the populations and the epidemic, and the data so far about its progress in different populations and efforts to contain it, Covid Control can estimate how the disease will progress in the future using Cognizant's Evolutionary AI.

-**Cognizant Evolutionary AI**

 * Cognizant’s Learning Evolutionary Algorithm Framework (LEAF) uses advanced evolutionary algorithms and deep learning to produce actionable results from complicated, multivariate problems.